-Table 19: Wajor vegetation Types within the KWC Description Acres Percent Inter-Mountain Basins Big Sagebrush Shrubland 133,854 70% Great Basin Pinyon-Juniper Woodland 27,036 14% Great Basin Xeric Mixed Sagebrush Shrubland 10,437 5% Inter-Mountain Basins Montane Sagebrush Steppe 9,569 5% Inter-Mountain Basins Greasewood Flat 6,064 3% Other 3,600 2% Total 190),548
+Description Acres Percent Inter-Mountain Basins Big Sagebrush Shrubland 133,854 70% Great Basin Pinyon-Juniper Woodland 27,036 14% Great Basin Xeric Mixed Sagebrush Shrubland 10,437 5% Inter-Mountain Basins Montane Sagebrush Steppe 9,569 5% Inter-Mountain Basins Greasewood Flat 6,064 3% Other 3,600 2% Total 190 ),548

-Table 19: Maior Vegetation Types within the RMC major regetation Types 1011111 une IUIU
+Table 19: Major Vegetation Types within the RMC

 As the table shows, the majority of the Complex is comprised of sage brush shrubland, followed by Pinyon-Juniper woodland.
 The SIR at 4.0 includes more detail about the specific ecological sites within the Complex, as well as monitoring and climate data.
-Refer also to Map 4 in the SIR 13 which displaces general habitat types.
+Refer also to Map 4 in the SIR Chapter 13 which displays general habitat types.

 Drought is an ongoing occurrence and has been Severe to Extreme within the RMC since 2020 and is expected to persist.
-Refer to the SIR at 4.0 for more detailed information about precipitation levels and drought.
-Low annual precipitation levels and drought are issues throughout the RMC having affected current health and recovery of the rangeland vegetation from past over use by wild horses and livestock.
+Refer to the SIR Chapter 4.0 for more detailed information about precipitation levels and drought.
+As of the January 3, 2023, reporting from the US Drought Monitor, significant portions of Nevada are still experiencing Moderate and Severe Drought (see SIR Chapter 4 for map and data).
+Low annual precipitation levels and drought are issues throughout the RMC having affected current health and recovery of the rangeland vegetation from past overuse by wild horses and livestock.
 Drought reduces the availability of forage to livestock, wildlife, and wild horses.
 During periods of drought, it becomes even more important to prevent overgrazing of key perennial plants.
 A significant impact of drought on rangelands is a severe reduction in herbage production.
-Not only is less production of forage available for animals, but heavy use can harm or kill the plants.
-Under severe drought conditions, forage plants may not grow at all.
+Not only is less production of forage plants may not grow at all.

 During periods of drought, when limited waters are available, wild horses concentrate use within the locations of remaining waters, which can result in severe use, trailing, and complete degradation of the native perennial grasses.
-It is not until the forage has been denuded and the waters dried up that wild horse condition noticeably declines.
+It is typically not until the forage has been denuded and the waters dried up that wild horse condition noticeably declines.

 Throughout the Roberts Mountain, Fish Creek, and Whistler Mountain HMAs, vegetation condition varies widely; however, much of the upland vegetation has been degraded to some degree through historic and past use by wild horses and livestock.
-There have not been any large wild fires within the RMC.
+There have not been any large wildfires within the RMC.
 However, the Frazier Fire burned outside of the HMA boundaries in 2012.
+The Frazier Fire totaled 12,091 acres of sagebrush and pinyon juniper woodland.
+The area is outside of the Roberts Mountain HMA.
+However, wild horses have been documented within the area during inventory flights since 2015.
+Rehabilitation efforts were implemented following the wildfire.
+The presence of wild horses within the burned areas has impacted rehabilitation efforts as wild horses are not designated for use in the area.

 National terrestrial Assessment, Inventory, and Monitoring (AIM) data has been collected throughout the RMC gather area since the last gather.
 However, due to the limited monitoring points within the relatively large gather area this data cannot appropriately speak to the trend or overall rangeland health or condition.
-This data will likely be used for a rangeland health assessment once adequate data has been collected The data can be accessed online at https://blmegis.maps.arcgis.com/apps/webappviewer/index.html?id=d96ef73e800749ba8e25443661ecc55c.
+This data will likely be used for a Rangeland Health Assessment once adequate data has been collected The data can be accessed online at https://blmegis.maps.arcgis.com/apps/webappviewer/index.html?id=d96ef73e800749ba8e25443661ecc55c.